zwindler/sidecar-container-example/README.md

 # sidecar-container-example

-This repository contains the code necessary to test the "new" sidecar-container feature introduced in Kubernetes 1.28 (alpha) and Kubernetes 1.29 (beta, enabled by default)
+This repository contains the code necessary to test the "new" sidecar-container feature introduced in Kubernetes 1.28 (alpha) and Kubernetes 1.29 (beta, enabled by default).

 ## Introduction

 The idea of this very basic demo is to test the race condition between an app and a utility sidecar (for a database connection for example) in order to run properly.

-Here is an example with someone who had the exact same issue than a friend of mine with cloud-sql sidecar (funny coincidence).
+Here is an example with someone who had the exact same issue than a friend of mine with cloud-sql sidecar (*funny* coincidence).

 * [hwchiu.medium.com/exploring-kubernetes-1-28-sidecar-container-support-ed1a39ac7fe0](https://hwchiu.medium.com/exploring-kubernetes-1-28-sidecar-container-support-ed1a39ac7fe0)

-This example uses 2 docker images unly built for amd64 architectures.
+This example uses 2 docker images only built for amd64 architectures.
 If you run on arm64 nodes (or windows nodes LOL), it will fail.
 See the images files in the repository:

 * sidecar-user/Dockerfile
 * slow-sidecar/Dockerfile

-slow-sidecar is a basic helloworld webserver (from another project [vhelloworld](https://github.com/zwindler/vhelloworld)) that's sleeps 5 seconds before serving on port 8081.
+**slow-sidecar** is a basic helloworld webserver in *V lang* (from another project [vhelloworld](https://github.com/zwindler/vhelloworld)) that's sleeps 5 seconds before serving on port 8081.

-sidecar-user is a bash script that does a `curl` and `exit 1` if the `curl` call fails.
+**sidecar-user** is a bash script that does a `curl` and `exit 1` if the `curl` call fails.

 ## Prerequisites